TedHusted/awake/awake.md/awake.md

 The video scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.

-Grace Brewster: Ally, tell me a riddle.
+Member: Ally, tell me a riddle.

 Ally: Sure — I speak without a mouth and hear without ears.
 I have no body, but I come alive with wind. — What am I?

-Grace: A wind chime?
+Member: A wind chime?

 Ally: Good guess!
 But the answer is an echo. — It “hears” without ears and “speaks” without a mouth. — But why is the riddle funny?

-Grace: Because we are giving an echo human attributes — we’re anthropomorphizing.
+Member: Because we are giving an echo human attributes — we’re anthropomorphizing.
 The echo doesn’t speak or hear, it reflects sound, like a mirror.

 Ally: Of course! — Humans enjoy attributing human traits to non-human objects.
 This creates a contrast between expectation and reality, which can be funny.